teo8192/hnefatafl-core/README.md

 The pieces move horizontally and vertically, like the rooks in chess.
 They cannot "jump over" each other.

+The five tiles 00, 0X, X0, XX and 55 can only be occupied by the king, and none of the other pieces.

 ## Capturing a piece

 An attacker or a defender may be captured if they have an opponent piece on both sides (the king can act to capture a piece), or if they have an opponent to one side and the corner tile (00, 0X, X0 and XX) to the other side.